diso/wordpress-openid/readme.txt

 === WP-OpenID ===
-Contributors: wnorris
+Contributors: wnorris, alanjcastonguay, factoryjoe
 Tags: openid, authentication
 Requires at least: 2.2
-Tested up to: 2.3
+Tested up to: 2.3.1
-Stable tag: 1.0.1
+Stable tag: 2.0

 Allow the use of OpenID for authentication of users and commenters.